For 20 years InfoSec has been one of the most awarded and trusted information security training vendors — 40+ industry awards!

 Earning a highly-regarded certification like the CISA establishes the cert holder as a knowledgeable and competent auditing professional.
 The certification itself is often used as a hard requirement for candidates seeking employment in the IS industry, and recruiters keep an eye out for it when reviewing resumes/CVs.

 InfoSec Institute’s training has won over 31 awards, and we boast the highest pass rate in the industry at 94%!
-Our Training Boot Camp is structured around the core areas of the CISA exam to give you a real sense of the material you will encounter on the test.
-We also offer an Exam Pass Guarantee for Online Students to give the peace of mind you need to study effectively!
+Our training boot camp is structured around the core areas of the CISA exam to give you a real sense of the material you will encounter on the test.
+We also offer an Exam Pass Guarantee for Flex Pro to give the peace of mind you need to study effectively!

 To receive the CISA certification, applicants must submit verified evidence of a minimum of five years of professional information systems auditing, control, or security work experience.
 This must be gained within a ten-year time period before the application date for certification, or alternatively within five years of originally passing the exam.
 However, waivers for work experience can be acquired in a number of circumstances.
 Click here for more information about CISA pre-requirements and waivers.

 ISACA has provided a CISA Certification Job Practice page that defines what qualifies as information security auditing experience—and divides these into five domains.
 Click here to view each domain’s task statements.

 CISA candidates must complete a 150-question multiple choice exam within a four hour time limit.
 They must also achieve a 450 passing mark on ISACA’s 200-800 point scale in order to become certified.
 Click here for more detailed scoring information.

 Absolutely!
 Online participants receive the same course resources and attention from instructors as in-person participants.